pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~Add basic scene template to project~~
 - ~~Add starting menu text just prove you can~~
 - ~~Add basic menu interaction~~
+- Add a proper preloader with click to continue

 ### Sisyphus
 - ~~Finish first version to point where you can use input to reverse the animation down the hill~~